gsketefian/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/RunSRW.rst

    End exregional_get_extrn_mdl_files.sh at Wed Nov 16 18:08:19 UTC 2022 with error code 0 (time elapsed: 00:00:01)

-Check the batch script output file in your experiment directory for a “SUCCESS” message near the end of the file.
+Check the batch script output file in your experiment directory for a "SUCCESS" message near the end of the file.

 .. _RegionalWflowTasks: